Pediatric Elbow Stabilizer

 - Who can wear this elbow extension splint?
 The XS version of this arm-straightening brace will fit infants and young babies.
 It is 4 inches wide and 7.5 inches long.
 The small size of the restraint fits toddlers and children.
 It is 6 inches wide and 9 inches long.
 To make sure your baby or child’s arm will fit in the splint, use a soft tape measure the circumference of the elbow.
 Check out the sizing chart for more details.

 - When should my baby/child wear it?
 This will vary widely depending on what you’re using the arm and elbow brace for.
 If you’re in need of an elbow stabilizer for a fracture or sprain, your child will likely need to wear the splint around the clock for several days to weeks.
 For thumb-sucking or special needs children, the straight arm brace can be donned on an as-needed basis.
 And following cleft palate or lip repair, your baby will likely need to wear the infant arm immobilizers nearly around the clock for around a month.

 - How do I put it on?
 First, wrap the cuff around the arm so the brace is centered over the elbow.
-Then secure its Velcro tabs, starting at the forearm and working your way up.
+Then secure its fastener tabs, starting at the forearm and working your way up.
 The elbow brace should be snug, but not so tight that your baby’s fingers become cold.

 - What is it made of?
 The pediatric elbow extension splint is made of a soft, medical-grade foam material with finished edges and rigid splints that keep the arm extended.
-Velcro straps secure the arm splint.
+Fastener straps secure the arm splint.
 This is a latex-free brace.

-- Washing Instructions: Start by closing the Velcro tabs to keep the material from wearing out or sticking to other clothes.
+- Washing Instructions: Start by closing the fastener tabs to keep the material from wearing out or sticking to other clothes.
 Then toss it in the washing machine and wash it with cold water and mild detergent.
 Air-dry the pediatric restraint.